thomaskioko/paybill-manager/README.md

 PayBill Manager (work-in-progress 👷🔧️👷‍♀️⛏)
 -------------------
-Paybill manger is an Android app meant to help you manage your bill.
+Paybill manger is an Android app meant to help you manage your bill using [Daraja API](https://developer.safaricom.co.ke/docs)

 It attempts to use the latest cutting edge libraries and tools.
 As a summary: